 I've listed a couple of search engines that are more targeted than Google, that pick up data.

-Also for foreign countries: sources will vary.
+If yuou are looking for foreign countries: sources will vary.
 Look for similar types of organizations, see what is available on the Web from your local area.
 Write home and find out what information your family might be able to locate.

 By Email: firstname.lastname@example.org